Recipe Overview

 Total Time: 1 hour 5 minutes

-Learn how to cook acorn squash in two ways: Sweet and savory.
-Both are super easy and make for an fantastic side dish!
+Learn how to cook acorn squash in two ways: sweet and savory.
+Both are super easy and make a fantastic side dish!

 Save this recipe!